avsaase/gha_main/README.md

 1. Annotate your `main()` function with `#[gha_main]`.
 2. Add return type `GitHubActionResult`.
 3. Use the `?` operator to propagate errors.
-3. Wrap outputs (anything that implements `Display`) in `gha_output!()` to return it the action runner so that they can be used in later workflow steps or other actions.
+4. Return ouputs (anything that implements `Display`) to the action runner with the `gha_output!()` macro so they can be used in later workflow steps or other actions.

 Example usage:
 ```rust